Almarch/pygotchi/README.md

 The router configuration depends on the internet supplier.
 The router configuration page may for instance be reached from within the network at `http://<your public ip>:80`.

 The router should be parameterized as such:
-- port 443 should be open to TCP ;
+- ports 80 and 443 should be open to TCP ;
-- port 443 should redirect to your linux server, identified with its private IP.
+- ports 80 and 443 should redirect to your linux server, identified with its private IP.

 If you don't have a PC that can be used as a server, or you don't have a fixed, personal IP ; then you may opt for a VPS.
 A "bare-metal" VPS does the job and is relatively cheap.
 The public IP is provided by the cloud provider.
 Very little configuration is required.